1/3

 1937 皇國臣民ノ誓詞 (Kōkoku Shinmin No Seishi), The Oath of Imperial Subjects, 2024

-By 1937, Japan’s colonial regime had deeply embedded itself within Korea’s education system.
-The Oath of Imperial Subjects, recited daily by students, served as more than a call for loyalty—it was a tool for ideological conditioning, reshaping the identities of Korean youth to align with imperial values while systematically erasing Korean national consciousness.
-This daily ritual, combined with broader cultural assimilation efforts, exemplifies how Japan aimed to reforge Korean identity within the framework of colonial subjugation.
+By 1937, Japan’s colonial regime had become an educational formation embedded within Korea’s school system.
+The Oath of Imperial Subjects, recited daily by students, was more than a loyalty pledge.
+It functioned as discursive-juridical conditioning, recasting Korean youth as imperial subjects while erasing Korean national consciousness.
+This ritual conditioning, coupled with assimilation programs, exemplified Japan’s reterritorialization of Korean identity through school mandates and youth organizations.

 1/3